BIackHornet/MockBot/README.md

 ## To-Do List
 ```
-1. Change record command to mock
+~~1.
+Change record command to mock~~
 2. When record command is used, bot will join the channel.
 Remove Join command.
 3. Parameter can be set to mock indefinitely
 4. Recording is pitch shifted and sped up, then bot plays back recording
 5. Bot leaves channel after playback
+6. Make it so commands auto deploy
 ```

 ## Usage